CrunchyData/doc-content-guide/content/07-writing-user-guides/_index.md

 ### Don't skimp on the details

 For the information that does make it to the user guide, be appropriately thorough.
-If completing a task requires a series of actions, err on the side of being explicit (e.g. number each step in the right order, and include no more than two actions per step).
+If completing a task requires a series of actions, err on the side of being explicit and straightforward (e.g. number each step in the right order, and include no more than two actions per step).

 ## Template